njgeorge000158/Bank-and-Election-Analyses-in-Python/README.md

 ## **Project Overview**

 For this project, I developed two independent Python scripts to automate the analysis of financial and electoral data.
-Though distinct in purpose, both scripts share a common design philosophy: they are built to be versatile and reusable, capable of processing any dataset formatted consistently with their respective inputs — not just the specific files used here.
+Though distinct in purpose, both scripts share a common design philosophy: they are built to be versatile and reusable, capable of processing any dataset formatted consistently with their respective inputs.

 ## **PyBank: Corporate Profit and Loss Analysis**